Is Laminate Flooring the Best Option for a Basement?

 Home Flooring Pros Advice

 The Home Flooring Pros position is that laminate flooring is not the best option for your basement, especially when you compare it to another cheap basement option, vinyl plank flooring.
 Decent luxury vinyl has most of the same advantages as laminate flooring and less of the disadvantages.
+Read our report on the best vinyl plank flooring for basements.

 If your basement has moisture issues, especially a problem with moisture rising up through your concrete basement floor, then you are asking for trouble by installing laminate.
 If your basement is completely dry then we would suggest that there are more attractive flooring options to choose from like carpet or engineered hardwood.